Navigating the continent involves understanding diverse terrains and evolving engineering traditions.

 Suspension alignment

-Correct geometry prevents uneven tread wear and vibration at high speeds.
+Wheel balancing prevents uneven tread wear and steering vibration.

-Technological advancements redefine how vehicles interact with infrastructure and the environment
+Technological advancements redefine how vehicles interact with smart grid infrastructure.

 Electric powertrains